CalebEverett/finm33150-accumulation-opportunity/README.md

 * Chunk size (shares)- Increments of total market volume in which increases in target participation are determined
 * Price window (ms) - Duration of look-ahead window for purposes of adhering to constraint of transacting at least favorable prices

-The model works by starting an arrival date and then establishing a target participation level based on the number of chunks of total market volume that have traded.
-If traded volume to date is less than targeted participation, trades are participated in on the appropriate side with size capped as a percentage of the aggregate volume traded on a millisecond basis and price set based on the least favorable price within a set number of milliseconds.
+The model works by starting at an arrival date and then establishing a target participation level based on the number of chunks of total market volume that have traded.
+If traded volume to date is less than targeted participation, trades are participated in on the appropriate side, with size capped as a percentage of the aggregate volume traded on a millisecond basis and price based on the least favorable price within a set number of milliseconds.

-We the execute strategies at randomly determined arrival times and characterize their dynamics in terms of:
+We then execute strategies at randomly determined arrival times and characterize their dynamics in terms of:
 * Expected value of implementation shortfall (%) - shortfall in volume weighted average price as a percentage of the market price at arrival time.
 Note that we follow a convention that a negative IS indicates a diminution in value.
 * Standard deviation of implementation shortfall (%)
+* Expected value of execution duration (minutes)
+* Standard deviation of execution duration (minutes)

 ### Constraints
 * Have to trade a least favorable price within price window